IDITAROD & NORTHERN LIGHTS TOUR (10- DAYS)

 This Tour was Featured in Alaska Magazine!

-DAY 1: WELCOME TO ANCHORAGE: Arrive in Anchorage and transfer to hotel via courtesy shuttle.
-The rest of the day is free to wander around and explore this pleasant city and its shops.
-The hotel is located only ten minutes from the downtown shopping area.
-The hotel also offers a health club, pool and whirlpool for your convenience to help you unwind from your long flight up to Alaska.
-Overnight in Anchorage.
+DAY 1: WELCOME TO ANCHORAGE: Arrive in Anchorage and transfer comfortably to your hotel via the convenient courtesy shuttle service.
+The remainder of the day is free for you to leisurely wander around and explore this pleasant city, taking in its charming shops and local atmosphere.
+The hotel is ideally situated just ten minutes from the vibrant downtown shopping district, making it easy to enjoy some light sightseeing or pick up unique souvenirs.
+For your relaxation, the hotel also offers a well-equipped health club, an inviting pool, and a soothing whirlpool, providing excellent amenities to help you unwind and refresh after your long flight to Alaska.
+Overnight accommodations are arranged in Anchorage.

-DAY 6: TALKEETNA - RAINY PASS CHECKPOINT: The Iditarod Dog Sled Race stops at Rainy Pass Lodge using it as one of its main check points.
-Over 70 teams race more than eleven hundred miles from Anchorage to Nome, Alaska.
-Today, we will go to Rainy Pass and see all the race action.
-Rainy Pass Lodge is located on the historic Iditarod Trail 125 miles Northwest of Anchorage in a pristine and dramatic landscape.
-You can enjoy watching the dogs and mushers as they feed and tend to the needs of the dogs or you can just lounge in the main Lodge and watch the dog teams through large picture windows as they charge back into the grueling and infamous Iditarod race.
-Depart Talkeetna around 9am, returning around 6pm.
-Meals not included.
+DAY 6: TALKEETNA - RAINY PASS CHECKPOINT: The Iditarod Dog Sled Race stops at Rainy Pass Lodge, one of its key checkpoints.
+Over 70 teams race more than 1,100 miles from Anchorage to Nome, Alaska.
+Today, we'll visit Rainy Pass to watch the race.
+Rainy Pass Lodge is on the Historic Iditarod Trail, 125 miles northwest of Anchorage, surrounded by beautiful wilderness.
+You can watch the dogs and mushers as they care for the dogs or relax in the lodge and see the teams through big windows as they race on.
+We leave Talkeetna around 9 a.m. and return about 6 p.m.
+Meals are not included.
 Overnight in Talkeetna.
 (CB)

 DAY 8: FAIRBANKS - DOG SLEDDING ADVENTURE: Today, we will go on a dog sledding tour.
 The tour begins by spending time meeting and getting to know the team of dogs that will take you into the frozen Alaskan wilderness.
 Challenge yourself to remember each of the dogs names, where each one plays an integral part of the team and you may make a new furry friend!
 You can experience hands on by helping your musher get the dogs ready for tour by harnessing and hooking your team up to the sled.
 Once on the trail, try your hand at mushing your very own team of Alaskan huskies or cocoon yourself in blankets and relax as your experienced musher guides your team through the mountains.
 Not only are the dogs incredible, but so too are the highly trained mushers.
 Ask your guide about the history, techniques, and subtleties of dogsledding – they are extremely knowledgeable and the close relationships between musher and dogs are especially engaging.
 Later tonight we will go outside once again and scan the skies for the northern lights.
 Overnight in Fairbanks.
 (B, L)